rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 1. Evaluate the sectioning node's close modifier in order to determine, whether there (still) are sections that need to be closed.
-1. Exit the loop, if no sections need to be closed (i.e. break).
+2. Exit the loop, if no sections need to be closed (i.e. break).
-1. Because sections can not be closed arbitrarily, the algorithm has to test next, if the declared section *is not* a forced subsection of the current section.
+3. Because sections can not be closed arbitrarily, the algorithm has to test next, if the declared section *is not* a forced subsection of the current section.
-1. If that test failed (i.e. the declared section *is* a forced subsection), then the algorithm can not close the current section.
+4. If that test failed (i.e. the declared section *is* a forced subsection), then the algorithm can not close the current section.
    The current loop must be exited (i.e. break).
-1. If that test succeeded (i.e. the declared section *is not* a forced subsection), then the algorithm needs to close and pop the current section.
+5. If that test succeeded (i.e. the declared section *is not* a forced subsection), then the algorithm needs to close and pop the current section.
 After that, the current section's parent section is the new current section.
-1. (reenter/continue the loop)
+6. (continue to loop)

 Finally, the declared section can be added as subsection to the current section (Note that this current section is not necessarily identical to the initial current section).
 After that, the declared section is the new current section.

+Note that it is not possible to bypass this loop in order to improve the performance by "skipping some of the ancestor section".
+That is, because

+* (1) any open section can be a forced subsection of its parent section (e.g.
+  `s3` in case of entering `n4`).
+If there is even one such ancestor section, then the declared section of the sectioning node being entered must become a subsection of the least significant forced subsection.
+That is, if the close modifier instructs to close the appropriate amount of sections.
+* (2) close operations could trigger custom event handlers.
+Because of that, each section must be closed explicitly and in the right bottom-up order.

+Note that a `bool Section.isForcedSubsection` property (i.e. the property's section object is, with regards to its parent section, a forced subsection), set after executing step 6 can not be used to improve the performance.
+That is, because all tests only depend on the declared subsequent section and the corresponding current section.
+Consequently, they do not depend on the relationship between the already open sections.
+However, that property could however still prove useful for debugging purposes.

 **TODO**
-Note that it is not possible to skip this loop in order to improve the performance by jumping directly to some ancestor section.
-That is, because any open section can be a forced subsection of its parent section.
-Entirely skipping the above loop, will therefore eventually produce a result that is in conflict with structural dependencies.

-**TODO**
-Could a boolean `Section.isForcedSubsection` property be of any use?
+need a proof-of-concept implementation to see whether that loop truly manages to properly deal with all possible cases - intermediate parent containers might require some adjustments? - don't see why, but you never know ...

 ### basic method of detection